-Saved by ChristmasBy Steve McCann
+Saved By ChristmasBy Steve McCann

-At night, the least destroyed of the nearby buildings with a remnant of a roof overhead served as shelter from the elements.
-But no one could escape the constant stench of death and destruction in the air.
+At night, the least destroyed of the nearby buildings with a remnant of a roof overhead served as a shelter from the elements.
+But no one could escape from the constant stench of death and destruction in the air.

 As the sun rose on a day which promised to be like so many before it, the boy was making his usual morning rounds when he heard a woman's desperate screams.
 Running to the scene, he saw a soldier tearing at the clothing of a teenage girl.
 Instinctively, he picked up some ever-present broken bricks and began throwing them at the assailant.
 After a few bricks found their mark, the man released the girl, allowing her to escape.
 He then turned, pistol in hand, to confront his tormentor.
 Scrambling to run away, the boy heard a loud noise and felt a sharp pain in his side.
 After falling forward from the impact of the bullet, he got up and ran some distance before passing out.

 When the boy awoke, he was in a military hospital, being treated for a gunshot wound and malnutrition.
 For the first time he could remember, he slept in a bed and was fed three meals a day.
 After recuperating, he was placed on a train and taken on a long journey to an orphanage near Bremen, Germany.